Treatment of Shoulder Arthritis in Germany

 Department of Adult and Pediatric Orthopedics, Trauma Surgery

 Department of Adult and Pediatric Orthopedics, Orthopedic Surgery

 Department of Adult and Pediatric Orthopedics, Traumatology, Sports Medicine

-Shoulder arthritis is a chronic degenerative disease caused by the destruction of cartilage and bone tissue of the scapula and humerus.
-The disease is manifested by chronic pain and limited mobility of the upper extremity.
+Shoulder arthritis is a chronic degenerative disease caused by the destruction of cartilage, bone tissue of the scapula, and humerus.
+The disease is manifested by chronic pain and limited mobility of the upper extremities.
 Pain suppressants and other conservative therapies are used for the treatment of early stages.
-If they no longer work, doctors switch to surgical treatment: they perform arthroscopic operations, and in case of severe arthritis, resort to joint replacement surgery.
+If they no longer work, doctors switch to surgical treatment: they perform arthroscopic operations, and, in the case of severe arthritis, resort to joint replacement surgery.

 - Conservative therapy

 - Arthroscopic surgery

 - Why is it worth undergoing arthritis treatment in Germany?

 What is shoulder arthritis?

 Shoulder arthritis usually does not develop without obvious causes, unlike arthritis of the joints of the lower extremities.
 The arm joint, despite its high mobility, does not wear out with years, since it does not have to support the weight of the human body.
 Shoulder arthritis occurs much less frequently than coxarthrosis and gonarthrosis.
 Conservative methods or joint replacement surgery are often sufficient for the treatment.
 Sometimes doctors have to resort to joint replacement surgery.